Carolyn McCarthy: Special education

-McCarthy, who has dyslexia, testified in support of the Individuals with Disabilities Education Act and co-sponsored an act to fund early detection of dyslexia.
+McCarthy, who had dyslexia, testified in support of the Individuals with Disabilities Education Act and co-sponsored an act to fund early detection of dyslexia.

 Children's health insurance program

 In September 2007, McCarthy supported an increase of $35 billion for the State Children's Health Insurance Program (SCHIP), the national program to provide health care for children from families who earn too much to qualify for Medicaid but cannot afford private health insurance.
 She said, "No child in the 4th Congressional District, Long Island, or anywhere throughout our nation should ever go without medical care."
-The increase passed but was later vetoed by President Bush.
+The increase passed but was later vetoed by President George W. Bush.

 Stem cell research

 McCarthy was a supporter of federally funded stem cell research but restricted to the use of embryos that would be discarded.
 In 2007, she supported the Stem Cell Research Enhancement Act which did just that.
 It passed both the House and Senate but was later vetoed by President Bush.